Introduction

 While Keycloak itself can be used as the user base, KNIME Business Hub can also federate to an external IdP.
 To do this the external IdP needs to support a protocol known to Keycloak, such as SAML v2.0, OpenID Connect v1.0, or OAuth v2.0.
 For configuring Keycloak to use an external IdP please see the Integrating identity providers section in Keycloaks own documentation on this topic.

-If you are using Azure AD as external Identity Provider you can restrict who can register to your KNIME Business Hub instance by deactivating the option "Assignment required?" in Azure AD to Yes and then allowing only a subset of users or groups to access the KNIME Business Hub instance as explained in the Azure AD documentation.
+If you are using Microsoft Entra ID as external Identity Provider you can restrict who can register to your KNIME Business Hub instance by deactivating the option "Assignment required?" in Microsoft Entra ID to Yes and then allowing only a subset of users or groups to access the KNIME Business Hub instance as explained in the Microsoft Entra ID documentation. |

 Requirements